f1redf0x/exvirion-web/content/posts/wicked_rss_feeds.md

 I recently had the opportunity to meet with a few aspiring cybersecurity students and talk to them about the virtues of IDSes, IPSes, Firewalls, Honey Pots, and compensating controls.
 It was a blast, and it's clear that the future is in good hands with these professionals at the wheel.

 After my little talk, I told them about a tool that would help them learn how to hack WiFi even if they didn't have equipment.
 I had gotten the knowledge from [Black Hill's Security Blog](https://www.blackhillsinfosec.com/blog/).
 I asked if any of the students had heard of Black Hills, and they said.
 "No".
+I responded that Black Hills was one of my favorite blogs that came across my RSS feed.
+I saw some puzzled looks.

 I then asked the students if they had ever heard of RSS.
 Some of them responded, "yes", but most shook their heads.
 I spent a few minutes showing them how to find RSS feeds on a page, then how to add them to a reader program.
 Pretty standard.